 Merit-Based Financial Assistance

-Several scholarships are available to the highest-achieving students at UMD.
-The two types of scholarships that are available are based solely on academic or creative talent (merit-based), and those based on financial need (need-based).
+Scholarships are available to the highest-achieving students at the University of Maryland (UMD).
+There are two types of scholarships, those that are merit-based and those that are need-based.
 The eligibility criteria for the different UMD merit-based scholarships are listed below.
-Please also see college and departmental scholarships.
+Please be sure to also check out UMD's departmental scholarships.
 Students are encouraged to contact the office or department responsible for selecting the recipients for more information on these programs.
-Current information about merit scholarships offered through Undergraduate Admissions is also available on the Office of Undergraduate Admissions website under “Finance.”
+Current information about the merit scholarships offered through the Office of Undergraduate Admissions is available in the Finance section of their website.

 Creative and Performing Arts Scholarships

 This award provides talented prospective freshmen with scholarship support for two to four undergraduate consecutive semesters.
 Awards ranging from $1,500 for freshman year or $4,500 per year for both freshmen and sophomore years.
-To be considered, students must submit a complete application for admission by November 1.
+To be considered, students must submit a completed admission application and all required application materials by the November 1 early action deadline.
 Contact the Office of Undergraduate Admissions for more information.

 Frederick Douglass Scholarship

-These awards are available to outstanding students transferring from Maryland community colleges.
-The awards cover in-state tuition for four consecutive semesters of undergraduate study.
-To be eligible students must have completed 56 or more credits or have an Associates of Arts degree and have a cumulative grade point average of 3.5 or better.
-Students who have previously attended the University of Maryland, College Park, are ineligible for this scholarship.
-Candidate nomination forms are available in early January from the Office of Undergraduate Admissions or community college advisors.
-The deadline for receipt of the application, official transcripts, and scholarship materials is March 1.
-Contact the Office of Undergraduate Admissions for more information.
+This scholarship is a prestigious University of Maryland award for academically talented transfer students from a Maryland community college.
+The award covers in-state tuition for four consecutive semesters of undergraduate study.
+To be eligible students must have completed 56 or more credits or have an associates degree and have a cumulative grade point average of 3.5 or higher.
+Students who have previously attended the University of Maryland are ineligible for this scholarship.
+To apply for the Frederick Douglass Scholarship, candidates must submit a completed admission application (and all required application materials) and the scholarship application by March 1.
+For more information, please review the Frederick Douglass Scholarship page of the Office of Undergraduate Admissions website.

 Kelly, Shipley or Weinberg Regents Scholarships

 In order to continue the commitment to outstanding students, the Board of Regents has designated several Regents Scholarships to be awarded to Maryland community college transfer students.
-To be selected for this award, the transfer student must have exceptional qualifications, including achievement of a 4.0-grade point average, completion of the associate’s degree at a Maryland community college, evidence of creative and intellectual activities or scholarly potential, and have been admitted to one of the University System of Maryland institutions.
-The deadline for submitting the candidate's application material is May 15.
+To be selected for this award, the transfer student must have exceptional qualifications, including achievement of a 4.0 grade point average, completion of an associate’s degree at a Maryland community college, evidence of creative and intellectual activities or scholarly potential and have been admitted to one of the University System of Maryland institutions.
+The deadline for submitting the candidate's application materials is May 15.
 The winner may receive the scholarship for two years, totaling no more than four semesters including summer sessions.
-For information, contact the University System of Maryland System Office at 301-445-1992.
+For information, contact the University System of Maryland System Office at 301.445.1992.

 Maryland State Scholarships

 The Maryland Higher Education Commission (MHEC), awards both need-based and merit-based scholarships to Maryland residents.
-There are many different programs available, including the Guaranteed Access (GA) Grant, Educational Assistance (EA) Grant, and the Legislative Scholarships (Delegate and Senatorial).
-You may obtain more information about these and other programs by calling MHEC at (800) 974-0203.
+There are many different programs available, including the Guaranteed Access (GA) Grant, Educational Assistance (EA) Grant and the Legislative Scholarships (Delegate and Senatorial).
+You may obtain more information about these and other programs by calling MHEC at 800.974.0203.
 All Maryland residents are expected to apply for State scholarship assistance.
 The initial application for many of the awards is made through the Free Application for Federal Student Aid (FAFSA).
-Please note that filing the FAFSA annually by the deadline is sufficient to apply for most Maryland State Scholarships at UMD, although some may require additional application forms.
+Please note that filing the FAFSA annually by the January 1 deadline is sufficient to apply for most Maryland State Scholarships at UMD, although some may require additional application forms.
 The application deadline for most programs is March 1.
-The FAFSA is available online at Federal Student Aid website.
+The FAFSA is available online at the Federal Student Aid website.

 This award provides talented prospective freshmen with scholarship support for eight undergraduate consecutive semesters.
-Awards ranging from $2,000 to $12,000 per year are offered to incoming freshmen.
-Students are selected through the admissions process with primary consideration given to academic performance in high school (high school courses and achievement), results of standardized test scores (SAT or ACT), extracurricular activities, awards, honors, recommendations, and the essay.
-For full consideration, students must submit a complete application for admission by November 1.
+Awards ranging from $2,000 to $12,500 per year are offered to incoming freshmen.
+Students are selected through the admission process with primary consideration given to academic performance in high school (high school courses and achievement), results of standardized test scores (SAT or ACT), extracurricular activities, awards, honors, recommendations and the essay.
+For full consideration, students must submit a complete application for admission by the November 1 early action deadline.
 Contact the Office of Undergraduate Admissions for more information.

 President's Transfer Scholarship

 This scholarship is a two-year $5,000 per year scholarship for transfer students.
-Students do not have to fill out a separate application to be considered as they will be evaluated based on their application to the University of Maryland.
+No separate application is required for consideration, recipients are identified through evaluation of admission application materials.
 The scholarship will be awarded to the most competitive transfer students with the strongest academic records and college grade point averages.
-Students who are awarded the scholarship will receive notification by mail about two weeks after they receive their letter of admission.
+Students who are awarded the scholarship will receive notification by mail a few weeks after they receive their letter of admission.
 Contact the Office of Undergraduate Admissions for more information.

 Regents Scholars Program

 The Regents Scholars Program recognizes the extraordinary achievement of outstanding freshmen students.
-New awards are made each year in the amount of full in-state tuition, mandatory fees, room, board, and a $1000 stipend.
+New awards are made each year in the amount of full in-state tuition, mandatory fees, room, board and a $1,000 stipend.
 Recipients are automatically admitted to the Honors College.
 A select number of the top high school scholars in the state will be considered for this most prestigious award.
-A complete admission application, application fee, official transcript, essay, recommendations, and SAT or ACT scores must be submitted to the Office of Undergraduate Admissions by November 1 for consideration for the Regents Scholars Program for the following academic year.
+A complete admission application and all required application materials must be submitted the by November 1 early action deadline for consideration.
 Contact the Office of Undergraduate Admissions for more information.

 Scholarships from Other States